sawyerh/columnize/README.markdown

 </pre>

 # Credits
-Big thanks to [stevelosh](https://github.com/sjl/stevelosh) who basically did all the hard work on this
+Big thanks to [stevelosh](https://github.com/sjl/) who helped me out a lot on this